Government and Incentives

 Before we even realize what has happened, entire political ideologies have been formed, and people go as far as to dislike another person based on his or her political affiliation.
 Political discussions devolve from (the already awful) battles to control government policy into (utterly pointless) battles to win moral trophies and prove other people wrong.

 Do you ever wonder why American politics has been essentially a theatre play, a soap opera, for 100 years strong?
-It’s not because we have foolish politicians or idiots in office.
-This is the natural consequence of using violence to try and achieve the good.
+It’s not because we have foolish politicians in office.
+This is an inevitable consequence of using violence as a tool of progress.

-When it becomes powerful enough, this is an unavoidable choice for people.
+When it becomes powerful enough, this is an almost unavoidable choice for people.
 That is why over $4 billion dollars was tracked as being spent on lobbying in 2024.
-Of course, it’s guaranteed that far more than that was given in subtle ways by whoever could afford it to influence policies in their favor.
+Of course, this is only the visible surface of a much larger system of political influence.

-Those with the most money and biggest networks (those most able to affect influence) will end up controlling the government.
-Once the government becomes powerful enough, it’s more important to control it than to be creative or productive.
-When they’re taking 50% of your money (like the American government right now), that is a hell of a pressing concern. if you can do something about, you will.
-People aren’t stupid.
-They respond to the incentives before them.
+Those with the most money and biggest networks (those most able to affect influence) end up having a significant influence in politics.
+Once the government becomes powerful enough, it’s more important to influence it than to be creative or productive.
+When the political system is confiscating something like 50% of your money (like the American government right now), that is a heck of a powerful incentive.
+If you can do something about it, you will.
+People respond to the incentives before them.

-Clearly, using violence to try and achieve progress has been a losing move.
-The incentive structure it creates takes us off-purpose.
-We forget that we are on a journey to use our creativity to produce the most abundance for everyone, each of us making our own unique contribution.
+The incentive structure that grows when we use violence to shape outcomes in society takes us off-purpose.
+We forget that there is another path, a more optimal one—where we focus on producing the most abundance for everyone, each of us making our own unique contribution.

 Instead of applying the maximum amount of our physical, monetary, mental, emotional, and spiritual resources on this goal, we get lost in power struggles and chasing useless moral trophies.